 The retrieved eggs incubate in the lab, and fertilization efforts begin with those that are mature and appear healthy.

 Receive Sperm Sample

-The same day the retrieval process takes place, the clinic needs a sperm sample from the partner or a donor.
+On the same day the retrieval process occurs, the clinic needs a sperm sample from the partner or a donor.

 The male can provide their sample to the clinic or undergo a procedure known as testicular aspiration.

-The medical team extracts the sperm from the fluid before fertilization efforts take place.
+The medical team extracts the sperm from the fluid before fertilization efforts.

 Fertilize the Eggs